geotools/geotools/docs/user/welcome/upgrade.rst

 Note regarding different Geometries

-* Geotools was formally limited to only JTS Geometry
+* GeoTools was formally limited to only JTS Geometry
 * GeoTools filter nows can take either JTS Geometry or ISO Geometry

 * If you need to convert from one to the other::